-Household waste recycling level has dropped for the first time since monitoring began
+Figures reveal recycling level in UK has fallen for the first time

 New figures reveal that the recycling level amongst households in the UK has dropped for the first time since monitoring began.